lukehinds/gotroot.github.io/_posts/2018-02-28-Minishift-on-Arch-Linux.markdown

 chmod +x minishift-1.13.1-linux-amd64/minshift
 ```

-If your default network is not running, start it (No idea why, but the arch maintainer for libvirt always stops all networks on update and leaves them disabled)
+If your default network is not running, start it (No idea why, but the arch maintainer for libvirt always stops all networks on update and leaves them inactive post updgrade)

 ```
 sudo virsh net-start default